Nate Lowe Player Props: Rangers vs. Royals

-Nate Lowe -- hitting .262 with five doubles, a home run, three walks and eight RBI in his past 10 games -- will be in action for the Texas Rangers versus the Kansas City Royals, with Brad Keller on the hill, on April 18 at 7:40 PM ET.
+The Texas Rangers and Nate Lowe, who went 1-for-4 with an RBI last time in action, take on Brady Singer and the Kansas City Royals at Kauffman Stadium, Wednesday at 2:10 PM ET.

-In his previous game he had a hitless performance (0-for-4) against the Royals.
+He had a one-hit performance in his most recent game (1-for-4) against the Royals.

 Nate Lowe Game Info & Props vs. the Royals